luckydayteam/code-challenge/ops/README.md

 1. Setup a public GitHub repository 'code-challenge' to host the code.
 2. Use Clouformation, Terraform, or Serverless Framework to setup infrastructure
-3. Setup the infrastructure in 'us-west'
+3. Setup the infrastructure in 'us-west' region.
+4.

 ### Bonus Points